Trustly-Samples/trustly-webview-example/README.md

 ## The Android App

-The `android-app` directory contains a simple Swift app that renders a oAuth web authentication session component.
-Additional instructions can be found in that directory's [ReadMe](./ios-app/README.md).
+The `android-app` directory contains a simple Android Kotlin app that renders a oAuth web authentication session component.
+Additional instructions can be found in that directory's [ReadMe](./android-app/README.md).

 # Contributing